-This provocative question came up in a parents’ discussion I led recently at the RIE Center about establishing healthy boundaries.
+This provocative question came up in a parents’ discussion I led recently about establishing healthy boundaries.
 I was responding to a mom’s query about dealing with her toddler son pulling her hair.
 I encouraged her to try to stay calm while she kindly, but definitively stopped him.
 I suggested she take his hand away or put him down and say something simple like, “I won’t let you pull my hair.
 It hurts me.”

 No, it isn’t fun to have our hair ripped out, and we may not be able to suppress a scream or our anger.
 We aren’t robots.
 But if we lose it, lecture or plead, we can make the experience too exciting, unnerving, or intriguing and cause the toddler to feel too powerful and/or create guilt.
 These responses can also make him want to repeat the action until the issue feels resolved.
 Instead, he needs the comfort of knowing his mom won’t allow him to pull her hair — period -– and the assurance that while it’s no big deal, it shouldn’t happen again.

 When we handle these situations simply, directly and with conviction, the toddler can let go (literally) and move on to more productive activities.
 He may be upset, but he feels relieved of that particular distraction (though it may take several repetitions before he finally puts it to rest).
 “Phew!
 I won’t be given the power to hurt my mom.
 That’s settled.”
 When toddlers don’t receive the consistent and conclusive answers they need, the tests and power struggles can continue, sometimes for years.

 During this discussion about boundaries and hair-pulling, another parent asked, “How open and honest should we be with our babies about our emotions — pain, worry, anger, sadness, etc.?”
 (Not her words, but that was the gist.)
 Her question got us all thinking.